will-0/parsley/README.md

 ## Final notes

 I know it would make more sense to call this 'parsely' or 'parse-ly'.
-I just like parsley🌿.
+I just like parsley.